tmolteno/TART/README.md

 # Transient Array Radio Telescope

-The Transient Array Radio Telescope (TART) is a low-cost aperture synthesis array developed by the elec research group at the University of Otago
+The Transient Array Radio Telescope (TART) is a low-cost 24-element aperture synthesis array developed by the [Elec research group](http://elec.ac.nz) at the University of Otago

  ![All-sky image from a TART telescope][tart_image]

-The tart software and hardware designs are released as open-source designs and are licensed under the GPL v3.
+The TART software and hardware designs are released as open-source designs and are licensed under the GPL v3.

 The authors of the first version of the TART are Tim Molteno, Charles Shaw, Max